vt-elixir/ja_resource/README.md

 ```

 You are also free to define any custom actions in your controller, JaResource
-will not interfear with them at all.
+will not interfere with them at all.

 ```elixir
 defmodule MyApp.V1.PostsController do